sparkison/site-sync/README.md

 # SiteSync

-A web-based WordPress site migration and synchronisation tool — a modern replacement for the `wordmove` CLI.
+A desktop WordPress site migration and synchronisation tool — a modern replacement for the `wordmove` CLI.

 ![SiteSync Dashboard](./resources/assets/sitesync-dashboard.png)